Thrivent: Financial standing

 In 2016, Thrivent Financial ranked 318 on the Fortune 500 and received an A.M.
 Best rating of AA+ (Superior) and a Fitch rating of AA+ (Very Strong).

 Outreach

 Thrivent members made donations to Haiti relief following the 2010 Haiti earthquake through Lutheran World Relief, ELCA Domestic Disaster Response, LCMS World Relief/Human Care, and WELS Committee on Relief.
 Thrivent Financial provided funding for the 2003 film Luther.

 Thrivent Choice

-Through its Thrivent Choice program, members gave 43 million dollars in 2016.
+Through its Thrivent Choice program, members gave $43 million in 2016.
 The program offers members the opportunity to make recommendations for where some of Thrivent's charitable outreach funds are directed.
 The list of charities comes from members and non-profits can apply to be eligible for choice dollars.

 Thrivent builds with Habitat for Humanity

 Thrivent has formed an alliance with Habitat for Humanity called Thrivent Builds with Habitat for Humanity through which it contributes financial assistance for building affordable homes.
 The initiative also sponsors homebuilding trips by Thrivent members throughout the world.

 The Thrivent Builds alliance began in September 2005, with a four-year commitment of $105 million.
 Thrivent Financial chose Habitat for Humanity as an ally because, in the previous ten years, its members had already proven their interest in volunteering with them by building over 500 homes.
 In December 2007, Thrivent Financial increased its total commitment to $125 million.
 The alliance makes Thrivent Financial one of Habitat's largest single allies and aims to increase Habitat's annual house production by hundreds of U.S. homes per year and more around the world.